Both Small Grant and General Grant applications are assessed against the Foundation's grants criteria.

 In 2017/18, our priority is for projects that help Victorians understand the law.
-We will also offer a separate small grant program for Law Week 2018 events, and applications for 2018 Law Week Grants closed on Friday 2 March 2018.
+We also offered a separate small grant program for Law Week 2018 events, and applications for 2018 Law Week Grants closed on Friday 2 March 2018.

 Grants can only be made to organisations.

 Grants guiding principles

 The Foundation can only fund projects that fall within it's statutory functions, which are contained in section 5 of the Victoria Law Foundation Act 2009 (Vic).

 Projects that demonstrate the following will generally be given priority:

 - Innovation and practicality – ideas that translate into sustainable, practical solutions

 - Partnerships and collaborations – which build expertise and learning